 The model for lightness works well in a wide of circumstances.
-Recent papers^{60,27,61} have reviewed the successful modeling of Color Mondrians, with and without retinal adaptation, Black and White Mondrians with gradient illumination.
-In addition these models can account for visual demonstrations of vision experiments, such as Logvinenko's diamond wall experiment,^{62,27} a variation of the Black and White Mondrian.
+Recent papers^{42,25,43} have reviewed the successful modeling of Color Mondrians, with and without retinal adaptation, Black and White Mondrians with gradient illumination and reallife scenes.
+In addition these models can account for visual demonstrations of vision experiments, such as Logvinenko 's diamond wall experiment44, a variation of the Black and White Mondrian.